-Mr P L Brown attended all meetings of the Audit & Risk Committee in an advisory role.
+Mr P L Brown, Mrs S E Fell and Mr A J Morris attended meetings of the Audit & Risk Committee in an advisory role.
+Mr A J Morris also attended meetings of the Nomination & Remuneration Committee in an advisory role.